Akuli/jou/doc/types.md

     return 0
 ```

-Jou uses type inference only for integers and strings.
+Jou also uses type inference for strings.
 By default, strings are `byte*`, but they can also be inferred as arrays:

 ```python